UNT-RITS/UNT-RITS.github.io/website_project/docs/jupyter/jupyter_notebook.md

 * Compute node job

-	* This is for more larger, insentive jobs
+	* This is for more larger, intensive jobs
-	* You will run a notebook on a compute node via the SLURM queueing job
+	* You will run a notebook on a compute node via the SLURM queuing job
 	* This is required for using GPU functions because you need GPU compute nodes

 ## First time ONLY